ViacomInc/data-point/packages/data-point/README.md

 ## <a name="custom-entity-types">Custom Entity Types</a>

 DataPoint exposes a set of methods to help you build your own Custom Entity types.
-With them you are enabled to build on top of the [base entity API](#entity-base-api).
+With them you can build on top of the [base entity API](#entity-base-api).

 ### <a name="adding-entity-types">Adding new Entity types</a>